3 Days Tour from Marrakech to Merzouga Desert

 Early and late, the sun sets the canyon walls aglow — the best times to photograph the Todra.

-The Todra Gorge is just north of Tinghir, on the main desert route about 1.5 hours from the Dades Valley and a half-day from Merzouga.
-It's a standard stop on our Marrakech-to-Sahara and Fes-to-Marrakech tours.
+The Todra Gorge lies about 15 km north of Tinghir, on the main desert route between Ouarzazate and Merzouga.
+It is a standard stop on Marrakech-to-Sahara and Fes-to-Marrakech itineraries, usually as a morning halt after a night in the Dades.

 Absolutely — it's Morocco's most dramatic canyon and a natural highlight of the desert route, with an easy, beautiful walk between its towering walls.